Catholic Social Thought Scholars Present Capstone Projects

 |Kelly Leather and Amanda Francini present their capstone project - a mentoring program for Habitat for Humanity families.|

 Kelly Leather, of Matawan, New Jersey, and Amanda Francini, of Berlin, Connecticut, discussed their mentoring program for Habitat for Humanity families.
-The Student Body president, Kelly double-majored in Political Science and Religious Studies.
+The Student Body president, Kelly double-majored in Political Science and Theology and Religious Studies.
 Amanda majored in Psychology and will pursue graduate studies at Sacred Heart in Occupational Therapy.